obinator/workbench/instructions.md

 # Instructions

-An endpoint can be expected to have multiple handlers that messages can be routed to.
-For the moment, the solution has a single handler, and this handler handles all messages.

-The solution is now made up of two libraries, the `Workbench`, which is the messaging framework, and `Business`, which is the business logic library.

-Another handler has been added to the solution.
-The `SalesHandler` handles the `OrderReceived` message.
-The `SalesHandler` uses a new data class named `SalesData`.

-Dispatch the correct messages to the correct handler.
+A message can be handled by multiple handlers.

 ## Goals

-- Implement the SalesHandler
+- Handle the Something message with the Sales handler
-- Enable the MessageDispatcher to work with multiple handlers
+- Handle the Something message with the Something handler
-- Update the examples helper and the factories to account for the new message
+- Implement the receipt for the Something message

 ## Expected Output